shorepine/alles/README.md

 f = frequency, float 0-44100 (and above). default 0.
 Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
 F = center frequency of biquad filter.
 0 is off. default 0. applies to entire synth audio g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together
 L = LFO source voice.
 0-9.
-Which voice is used as an LFO for this voice.
+Which voice is used as an LFO source for this voice.
 Source voice will be silent. l = velocity (amplitude), float 0-1, >0 to trigger note on, 0 to trigger note off.
 n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
 See patches.h, pcm.h. default 0